itssme/cs-tournament-manager/readme.md

 ## Status

 The software has been developed for the airlan21 (25.06.2021).
 A small csgo tournament organized for team-building by robo4you.at.
+It was also used at the airlan23 winter (07.01.2023).

-**Currently, it is being updated and rewritten** for the 'airlan Winter Edition' which will take place in early January 2023.
+**Currently, it is being updated and rewritten** for the 'airLAN23 Summer' which will take place in mid 2023.

+**This software is still more in development than it is production ready**

 ## What does this software do?